munisystem/kuroneko/README.md

 Go to AWS Lambda console and create new lambda function using this compressed file.
 You don't forget to change Hander `index.handler` to `lib/index.handler`.

-When use BigQuery in log store backend, you must include GCP Credential before build.
+*When use BigQuery in log store backend* , you must include GCP Credential before build.
 Access `GCP console > API Manager > Credentials > Create Service account key (type JSON)` and put credential json file in this project root renaming `secret.json`

 ```sh